[Major revision–posted 7/23/18 (replaces 6/10/15 edition)]

 j.
 DO drive carefully, safely, and courteously.

 b.
 The report will show the purpose for which the vehicle was used, miles traveled, amount and type of fuel added, oil added, passengers carried, number of trips made, and other information as may be required to provide a record of vehicle use and maintenance performed.
-All vehicle maintenance will be recorded on Attachment D, reflecting the appropriate feature and sub- feature codes, cost breakdown, and other required information.
+All vehicle maintenance will be recorded on the Monthly Vehicle Use Report, reflecting the appropriate feature and sub- feature codes, cost breakdown, and other required information.
 Refer to Attachment E for compliance tips.

 c.
 If more than one operator uses the vehicle during the day, the name of each operator must be entered into the report.
 If more than one page is required per month, a continuation page will be used or the operator information may be provided, as approved by the TTU vehicle fleet manager.

 d.
 After the close of the reporting period, the custodian or coordinator of the vehicle will check the report for accuracy and sign in the designated space.
 The completed report then will be sent to the TTU vehicle fleet manager (Operations Division, MS 3142) no later than the fifth day of the following month.